lmielke/altered_bytes/altered/resources/templates/i_context_package_info.md

 ## Package Info
+{%-   if not context.package_info.is_package %}
+The selected folder contains no packgage information or it is not a package.
+{%-   else %}
-The following section shows used Package information.
+The following section shows information about the package in the cwd.

 {%   if context.package_info.digraph %}
 ### Package Import Structure starting at {{ context.package_info.work_file_name }}